johanley/special-relativity-core/README.md

 If, in addition, the phase is constrained to be in the range [0..2pi), then not only *changes* in the phase are objective facts, but *the phase itself* is an objective fact.

-These remarks apply to any periodic phenomenon, not just to plane waves of light having a single frequency.
+These remarks apply to *any periodic phenomenon*, not just to plane waves of light having a single frequency.